Water Service in Ohio FAQ

 There is a leak in my line, am I responsible for its repair?

 The customer service line runs from the curb stop, or service shutoff (usually located near the customer’s property line) to the premises served.
 It is your responsibility to maintain it as well as all the piping within the structure served.
 All other lines are the water system's responsibility.

 Although the water system usually owns the customer meter, you are responsible for any meter damage that may incur.
 This is particularly true where meters are located in meter pits (usually near the property line).
 In such cases, you are responsible for both the pit and the meter.
 These meter settings are often used for structures with no basements (slab homes).
 Customer service line leaks / breaks on the backside of meter settings (pits) cannot go ignored since the bill will be based on the water that went through the meter.

 My water is rusty /discolored, what do I need to do?

 If water pressure is significantly lower than normal in addition to discolored, do not consume any water until after first discussing your service situation with your water company.
 In any event, contact the utility to make them aware of your service problem.
 Your discolored water may be due to routine system flushing maintenance in your area — a program which you should have received advance notice of.
 If this is the case, then water should clear after a short period of water usage.
 Do not wash laundry under such conditions.

-If the customer's water service is routinely discolored and the customer is also unhappy with water hardness, and the company's treatment does not include filtration or softening, then the customer may want to install a softening system.
+If your water service is routinely discolored and you are also unhappy with water hardness, and the company's treatment does not include filtration or softening, then you may want to install a softening system.
 Softeners will eliminate iron problems to a degree.
-If the customer is happy with his water hardness, he may want to consider various residential filtration systems.
+If you are happy with your water hardness, you may want to consider various residential filtration systems.